 Vrindavan also known as Brij is a town in the Mathura district of Uttar Pradesh, India.
 It is one such sacred town situated on the banks of the holy river Yamuna.
 It is 150 Kms from Delhi and is approachable by rail and road.

-Several references are found in the Hindu scriptures.
-Srimad Bhagwat Puran gives a detailed description of Vrindavan as the playground of Lord Krishna (incarnation of Lord Vishnu) during his childhood, and as the grazing pastures for the cows belonging to his kin
+The history of Vrindavan dates back to the ancient puranic ages.Several references are found in the Hindu scriptures.
+Srimad Bhagwat Puran gives a detailed description of Vrindavan as the playground of Lord Krishna (incarnation of Lord Vishnu) during his childhood, and as the grazing pastures for the cows belonging to his kin.

 The Shiv Puran mentions that "Dakshprajapati" father of Goddess Sati, (consort of Lord Shiva), organized a big Yagna in which he did not invite Lord Shiva.
 When Sati learned that Lord Shiva was insulted she jumped into the fire.
 This enraged Lord Shiva who took the burning body of Sati on his shoulders and performed the Tandav dance (dance of destruction).
 According to the legend when Lord Vishnu saw mass destruction all around he tried to normalize Lord Shiva and cut the burning body of Sati into pieces with his Chakra (Mace).
 It is said that the various spots where parts of Devi Sati fell became Shakti Peeth Sthans.
 There are supposed to be 108 such Sthans, out of which only 51 are known today.
-It is stated that the hair of Goddess Sati fell in Brij and the spot is known as Katyayani Peeth
+It is stated that the hair of Goddess Sati fell in Brij and that spot is known as Katyayani Peeth

-The Arya Shashtra Adya Stotra mentions "Brijay Katyayani para", meaning that in Brij, where Vrindavan is situated, Goddess Katyayani is the deity for worship.
-Shrimad Bhagwat Puran mentions that Lord Vishnu directed “Yogmaya”, his ’Shakti’, to appear in Brij as the daughter of Nandbaba and Yashodha before He himself was to be born there as Krishna avatar for the establishment of Dharma “righteousness” in this world.
+The Arya Shashtra Adya Stotra mentions "Brijay Katyayani" para, meaning that in Brij, where Vrindavan is situated, Goddess Katyayani is the deity for worship.
+Shrimad Bhagwat Puran mentions that Lord Vishnu directed “Yogmaya”, his ’Shakti’, to appear in Brij as the daughter of Nandbaba and Yashoda before He himself was to be born there as Krishna avatar for the establishment of Dharma “righteousness” in this world.